Lotoke/Sudoku_Solver/README.md

 ## Note:

-This is a University coursework project produced
+This is a University coursework project produced for the 'Artificial Intelligence' module I completed.

 # Sudoku Solver